Usage

 });

-server.destroy();You can access the instance of hocuspocus through the webserver to call it's methods.
+server.listen();You can access the instance of hocuspocus through the webserver to call its methods.

 // …